-For almost eighty years, from the 1926 open sand lot until the 2003 demolition of the club's stadium, AEK has done some great deeds.
-This is its home and this is where it shall return as soon as possible.
-And although the club may have been away for 11 years, its mark has never been so strong, so that everyone feels as if it never left..
+For almost eighty years, from the 1926 open sand lot until the 2003 demolition of the club's stadium, AEK FC has done some great deeds.
+This is our home.
+Forever and ever!

 The sand lot was turned into a palace!

-The war actually interrupted the saga of AEK's fantastic team, which -in one of its last performances in a friendly on September 29, 1940 (in the aftermath of two consecutive championship titles and one double) crashed Olympiacos by 7-3, with Trifon Tzanetis scoring five times.
+The war actually interrupted the saga of AEK's fantastic team, which -in one of its last performances in a friendly on September 29, 1940 (in the aftermath of two consecutive championship titles and one double) crashed Olympiacos by 7-3.

 During the war, the venue was looted by the Italian occupation forces stationed there.
 Nevertheless, right after liberation, life in AEK's ground resumed and the venue started to expand.
 A friend of AEK of substantial social involvement in those difficult years, Spiros Skouras, helped in his capacity as the club's president, in 1945, to build permanent fencing around the pitch.
 The upgrade was finished one year later under the presidency of Aimilios Ionas, one the club's founders.
 In fact, it was in 1946 when the first stands were built towards the park side, where Gate 3 used to be for decades.